wrwills/dynamodb-scala/commentary.md

 a primary keys etc.

 Anothter approach that occurs to me would be to use something more like Quill which uses macros to map case classes to datastores.
 Quill does have an implementation for Cassandra.
 Perhaps it could be adapted?
+Macros are sometimes contentious but sometimes they can be simpler than using shapeless (and without increasing compile times so much).